Small-Bodies-Node/catch-apis/README.md

 ## Testing

 Unit tests and tests on a live database are available.
-Requirements are listed in `requirements.dev.txt`.
+Requirements are listed in `requirements.local.txt`.
 In addition, a running redis server on port 6379 is required.

 Unit tests are based on a temporary postgres instance and simulated data.
 First, install the testing requirements using the [test] option: